beemojs/beemo/docs/drivers/typescript.md

 ## Workspaces Support

-TypeScript does not support workspaces easily by default.
+TypeScript natively does not support workspaces by default.
 However, with Beemo, workspaces are possible with only minor degradation in functionality.
 When [using workspaces](../workspaces.md), TypeScript will copy the `tsconfig.json` from the root into each package, instead of referencing with a `--project` option, or using `extends` (which has many issues with relative paths).